 Among the graphic elements vital for efficient weather app, icons should be mentioned the first.
 In one of our previous articles we have already described importance of elaborate work on this vital element of any interface.
 In case of weather apps icons have great field of expression as they actually become highly informative elements.
 Being aware of this, designer Arthur Avakyan created the original set of weather icons for Tubik Studio, which is now available on Envato, Creative Market and Tubik Lab.
 All the icons follow the laws and standards of proportions and composition and will look recognizable and meaningful in different variants of color pallets and combinations.
 Also they all were tested by designer in the range of sizes to check that their recognizability doesn’t decrease in any case of use.

 To represent how these icons work in layout, Valentyn Khenkin presented the concepts of weather app seen on iPad screen.
 It shows the location, the weather around – the temperature, pressure and other details.
 And the majority of screen space is covered by the illustration of the city which creates nice style and is recognizable as a support of the feature of location.

 Interface animation can become a good way to liven up the graphic elements as you can see in the animated interface by Sergey Valiukh.
-Animation adds movement and action, enhances efficient and fast microinteractions and makes perception of the data even faster and somehow entertaining.
+Animation adds movement and action, enhances efficient and fast microinteractions and makes the perception of the data even faster and somehow entertaining.

-So, designing UI for weather applications, designers have a broad perspective for their ideas and concepts, choosing different design solutions and it is rather easy to move out of the box.
-However, any ideas made about the layout, graphic elements and animations have to pursue the goal of creating user-friendly, fast and clear interface which could preferably have the great support of attractive and stylish looks.
+So, designing UI for weather applications, designers have a broad perspective of their ideas and concepts, choosing different design solutions and it is rather easy to move out of the box.
+However, any ideas made about the layout, graphic elements and animations have to pursue the goal of creating a user-friendly, fast and clear interface which could preferably have the great support of attractive and stylish looks.